Industry Transformation Training

 Participants will be expected to cover:

-3. Any personal/incidental expenses outside of the training, including travel or health insurance
+- Any dinner, personal/incidental expenses outside of the training, including travel or health insurance

 Upon completion of the programme, participants will receive: